leonard755/ReadMe-Profile-Github/README.md

 ----
-Hi I'm Raúl, I'm a 24-year-old full stack web developer from Tijuana, Baja California, I like to be constantly learning new tools and languages to develop better and better web applications.
+Hi I'm Raúl, I'm a full stack web developer from Baja California Mexico, I like to be constantly learning new tools and languages to develop better and better web applications.

 -  i'm a Software Engineer and a technology enthusiast.